 By the way, the PMI-ACP certificate and the traditional PMP® (Project Management Professional) of the PMI are an excellent combination of certificates.

-Interested in hybrid PM?
-Find out how to combine agile and traditional approaches.
+Interested in hybrid project management?
+Learn how to combine agile and traditional methods in this article.

-Another point in favor of the combination is that the examination requirements are easier to meet for holders of the PMP® certificate.
+Another point in favor of the combination is that the examination requirements are easier to meet for candidates with a PMP® certificate.
 You will not have to prove additional project experience if you are PMP.
 However, the same does not apply to agile project experience and training.
-Proofs and certificates of this will be requested from all candidates.
+Proof of this will be requested from all candidates.

 Since January 2021, the PMP® exam has included additional questions on the following three project management approaches:

-This means that even prospective PMPs have to be familiar with a few agile ideas and methods now, e.g. Backlog maintenance, estimation methods or Retrospectives.
+This means that even prospective PMPs must be familiar with a few agile ideas and methods now, e.g. Backlog maintenance, estimation methods or Retrospectives.

 Overview of Agile Project Management Certifications